thewh1teagle/nakdimon-ort/README.md

 pip install nakdimon-ort
 ```

-Please see examples. you also need `nakdimon.onnx` and `config.json` files.
+You also need `nakdimon.onnx` and `config.json` files.
+Please see examples.

 ## Examples